Written By

 If your infant contracted NEC after ingesting Enfamil dairy-based infant formula, you may be eligible to file a lawsuit.
 Filing an Enfamil lawsuit may help you recover money spent on medical treatments or lost wages, and you may receive compensation for emotional hardship.

-A free review of your case with an experienced attorney can help determine your eligibility.
-If you choose to pursue legal action, they can help you file and manage your Enfamil lawsuit.
+A free case review with an experienced attorney can help determine your eligibility.
+They can help you file and manage your Enfamil lawsuit if you pursue legal action.

 three icons representing filing a lawsuit